jonjonsonjr/test-docs/README.md

 allows the playback of content.
 The CCL library has certain hooks and mechanisms in place to help with this process.
 Here is a list of steps:

-1. Client applications need to provide an implementation of `MediaAuthService`.
+1. Client applications need to provide an implementation of `MediaAuthService` (despite the name, this has nothing to do with an Android service; it can be just a POJO).
 The implementation is responsible for setting up the process internally but should not start the authorization process until its `start()` method is called.

 2. When ready, the client application needs to call the following library method and pass the implementation of the interface to the framework: